ADHD / ADD: How We Diagnose and Treat It

 Another approach is, if there is a positive screening for ADD, to try treatment with Strattera, as it is not so heavily regulated while continuing to monitor historically for the presence of ADD symptomatology.
 If Strattera fails to treat the ADD, then a stimulant medication may be a next step.

 Medication Works, But Non-Medication Techniques Have a Place

-I believe, that although the use of medications has been emphasized, non-pharmacological treatment approaches should not be ignored.
-Medication is extremely effective, non-medication treatments working with medication can be very effective in treating ADD.
+Although the use of medications has been emphasized, I believe that non-pharmacological treatment approaches should not be ignored.
+Medication is extremely effective, but non-medication treatments working with medication can be very effective in treating ADD.
 Non-drug therapies that are of proven benefit include psychoeducation (list-making, prioritizing, etc.), coaching techniques, bibliotherapy (reading books/materials about ADD), individual and group psychotherapy, journaling, exercise, and meditation.
 These approaches tend to accompany medication rather than used as a stand-alone treatment.

 I have had physician and non-physician friends alike who have successfully bolstered their pharmacological regimen with a variety of treatment measures.
 An excellent resource is the CHADD website (which stands for Children and Adults with ADD).
 Information there can help the ADD patient develop a non-prescription drug adjunct.
 Another consideration is a herbal/dietary regimen, to supplement ADD prescription drugs.